adhy-p/adhy-p.github.io/content/posts/rhcsa.md

     - Allow the password to change after 10 days since the day of last password change.
     - Set the password expiration to 30 days since the day of last password change.
 - For user `bob`:
-    - The user musut change his password upon next login
+    - The user must change his password upon next login
     - Must be able to run any commands as a superuser
     - Set the default umask as 007
 - For user `eve`: